 Academic integrity update

-In the past week you should have received an email advising you of an ELMO module on academic integrity.
+In the past week, you should have received an email advising you of an ELMO module on academic integrity.
 Please help the fight for academic integrity by completing it, as requested, in the next month.
-Students will be completing their own acdemic integrity modules via specially established i2 sites.
-I’m on the steering committee for this project, any feedback send through to me.
-Speaking of the fight for academic integrity, click here for the latest contract cheating alert.
-If you identify any Charles Sturt materials (such as course materials, logos) on these websites, please forward those details to firstname.lastname@example.org.
+Students will be completing their own academic integrity modules via specially established i2 sites.
+I’m on the steering committee for this project, so if have any feedback please send it through to me.

 So many acronyms, so little time…

 If you’ve reached this far in my update, well done.
-I thought I’d quickly run through a few of the university wide few projects that I am representing the Faculty on.
+I thought I’d quickly run through a few of the university-wide projects that I am representing the Faculty on.
 Some have been going a while, some just kicking off.
 If you’ve got feedback on any of them, please send it to me.